daronphang/coding_resources/_javascript/_data-types/composite/objects.md

 // Checking if property exists const hero = { name: "Batman" };

-hero.hasOwnProperty("name"); // does not look at prototype chain if ("name" in hero) {
+// does not look at prototype chain i.e. checks the direct object
+// ignores inherited properties
+// returns false for ES6 class getters and methods hero.hasOwnProperty("name");

+if ("name" in hero) {
     console.log("hello");
 }